 - Sequential Model-based Algorithm Configuration (SMAC)

-We also provide two packages for hyperparameter optimization:
+We also provide packages for hyperparameter optimization:

 - SMAC3 – a python re-implementation of the SMAC algorithm

 The field of architecture search addresses the problem of finding a well-performing architecture of a deep neural network.
 For example, this includes the number of layers, number of neurons, the type of activation functions and many more design decisions.
 Automated architecture search can substantially sped up the development of new deep learning application as developers do not need to painstakingly evaluate different architectures.

 For an overview on architecture search, we refer the interested reader to our literature overview on neural architecture search.

 Packages for architecture search and hyperoptimization for deep learning include:

 - HyperAS: a combination of Keras and Hyperopt

 - talos: Hyperparameter Scanning and Optimization for Keras

 We also provide a package for architecture search: